 If someone runs a memberships site such as forums or communities where members are required to fill in the forms with personal information, pictures or videos, SSL is used to avoid the leakage of the information and put it at risk.

 Case 3.
-Site with sensitive information submission
+A site with sensitive information submission

 Some sites may contain a form or two in which visitors are asked to submit some sensitive information such as documents, photos or others.
 SSL is used to keep the information safe.

 Looking at the cases above, it is easy to say that a blog without any credit card information or other sensitive information submitted does not need any transition.
-Roughly speaking, SSL certificates are important to give some values into your sites such as trust, experience and future-proofing.
+Roughly speaking, SSL certificates are important to give some values into your sites such as trust, experience, and future-proofing.

 SSL Certificates Cons